 - This question should be asked with the understanding that these procedures are quite new.
 While there is a learning curve in adopting any new surgical technique, MIGS procedures are designed to be quick and less complicated in terms of the number of steps required, and ophthalmologists are very adept at intraocular surgery.

-- What is your personal experience with MIGS procedures?
+- What is your personal experience with this MIGS procedures?

 - Do you have a financial interest in the company that produces the MIGS device or are there any other conflicts of interest?